IMAGENEN DEL EQUIPO FIRST GLOBAL 2021

 Professor Alan Ostrow teaching FIRST Global in the STEM Center with Jessy translating

-Our StS staff helping to lead this year are Minsis Ramos and Jessy Molina.
-From our communities, we have teacher mentors as well as alumni mentors joining us once more.
-And for the first time, we also invited a new municipality to participate this year- San Antonio.
+Staff members Minsis Ramos and Jessy Molina helped lead this year.
+From our communities, we had teacher mentors as well as alumni mentors joining us once more.
+And for the first time, we invited a new municipality to join- San Antonio.
 We now have students and mentors from 3 different towns of our Frontera region.
-Our StS staff has strategically created sub-teams this year to help divide responsibilities and give every members a chance to lead the entire group.
-As always we remind students that many skills are developed by participating in the team from STEM to leadership to task management.
+We strategically created sub-teams this year to help divide responsibilities and give every members a chance to lead the entire group.
+As always we remind students that many skills are developed by participating from STEM to leadership to task management.

-We hope that this hybrid model will allow students to be more hands on this year.
-You can follow their progress and results on the team's Facebook page.
+This hybrid model allowed students to be more hands on this year.
+You can view their progress and results on the team's Facebook page and read the competition blog.

 IMG_8344